Quickstart Tutorial

 Creating a tenant model

 Now you need to create a Tenant model.
-The package comes with a default Tenant model that has many features, but it attempts to be mostly unopinonated and as such, we need to create a custom model to use domains & databases.
-Create App\Tenant
+The package comes with a default Tenant model that has many features, but it attempts to be mostly unopinionated and as such, we need to create a custom model to use domains & databases.
+Create the file app/Models/Tenant.php

 like this: